k8snetworkplumbingwg/ovs-cni/docs/traffic-mirroring.md

 1. The approach relies first on the current `ovs` plugins to create the requested port via pod annotation.
 Afterwards, the output of the plugin execution is cascaded as input to the plugin that is responsible for managing the mirrors  (e.g. `ovs-mirror-producer` and `ovs-mirror-consumer` plugins).
 This is possible thanks to [Multus chaining capability](https://github.com/containernetworking/cni/blob/spec-v0.4.0/SPEC.md#network-configuration-lists).
 2. In all diagrams below we used different colors to represent the logical relation between different entities.
 In case of OVS they are real DB relations, in case of Pods they represent network connections.
 Instead, NADs are represented with random colors without a real meaning.
 3. In all diagrams below we focused on OVS Mirror `src_port` and `dst_port` to consider the representation with the finest granularity.
 In this way, we can specify single ports one by one.
-However, we are not expert in OVS and its database.
-In the official [DB Schema 7.10.1 PDF of Open vSwitch 2.3.90](http://www.openvswitch.org//ovs-vswitchd.conf.db.5.pdf) there is a detailed documentation about database relations and columns.
-Page 41 explains the *Mirror* table, but the *Selecting Packets for Mirroring* paragraph seems a little bit confusing.
-Initially we consider only `dst_port` and `src_port`, since with these two options you can build the most fine grained configuration for the mirrors.
 The only important aspect is to allow the users to set both src and dst at the same time.
-For simplicity, we ignore `output_vlan` as mirror output.
+For simplicity, we ignore `output_vlan` (used for RSPAN) as mirror output.

-### NAD approach
+### Examples

-In this approach the complexity is shifted toward the NAD configuration side.
-The more the scenario is complex (e.g. a lot of vlans, multiple mirrors and different behaviour between pods) the more a greater number of NADs must be defined prior to the pods deployment (could become a little bit messy in complex cases).
-However, since security is the highest priority, this solution is preferred.

 **Producer NAD**